alycia-noel/influence-functions-ldp/README.md

 ## Evaluating the Impact of Local Differential Privacy on Utility Loss via Influence Functions

-This repository presents all the code used in the experimentation section of _Evaluating the Impact of Local Differential Privacy on Utility Loss via Influence Functions_ which is currently under review for SDM '24.
+This repository presents all the code used in the experimentation section of _Evaluating the Impact of Local Differential Privacy on Utility Loss via Influence Functions_ published in IJCNN 2024.
 This repository is broken down into three sections:

 1. data
 2. results